Mamiya RZ67: Details

-The RZ67 name is adopted from the model name of the Mamiya RB67 (in which RB stands for "Revolving Back"), which was first introduced in 1970, thus the RZ67 also takes backs which can be rotated 90 degrees to provide a horizontal or vertical composition.
+The RZ67 name is adopted from the model name of the Mamiya RB67 (in which RB stands for "Revolving Back"), which was first introduced in 1970.
+The main difference between RB67 and RZ67 is that the RB67 is completely mechanical.
+The RZ67 body is able to transmit exposure information from the lens to the body.
+In addition, the RZ67 has plastic exterior body, making it somewhat lighter.
+Similar to the RB67, the RZ67 film backs can be rotated 90 degrees to provide a horizontal or vertical composition.
 The orientation is shown in the viewfinder with black guides.
 The viewfinder also hosts LEDs informing of the state of the camera (flash ready, low battery, dark slide not removed, shutter not cocked).

-In addition to manual operation (photographer chooses aperture and shutter speed), the RZ67 is able to operate in AEF mode with an AE viewfinder (AE being an abbreviation for automatic exposure), which transmits exposure information directly to the body.
-In RBL compatibility mode, the RZ67 is able to use RB67 lenses.
+Both cameras also can manually set their shutter speed and aperture.
+In addition to manual operation, the RZ67 is able to operate in an automatic exposure mode with an AE viewfinder, which transmits exposure information directly to the body.
+In L compatibility mode, the RZ67 is able to use RB67 lenses.

-The biggest difference between RB67 and RZ67 is that the RB67 is completely mechanical.
-The RZ67 has also mechanical couplings between the parts, but the shutter is electronic, and parts are able to transmit exposure information with electronic couplings.
-In addition, the RZ67 has plastic exterior body, which makes it somewhat lighter.